alxmrs/xarray-sql/README.md

 ## What is this?

-This is an experiment to try to provide an SQL interface for raster data.
-If all goes well, the user experience will look like the following:
+This is an experiment that provides an SQL interface for raster data.
+If all goes well, the experience will look like:

 ```python
 import xarray as xr